MoltenZaz/Windows-Hacks/README.txt

 Dvorak:
 Changes the input to Dvorak except when holding ctrl alt or win.
 It also sets CapsLock to backspace.
 To toggle back to qwerty press Insert.
-For this script to work you need to have australian english with qwerty and us english with dvorak in your windows language settings or modify the script.

 Easy Window Dragging: